 The Carachapampa Project and adjacent producing and development projects are part of a high sulphidation, epithermal gold environment.
 An important aspect of the area is that the erosional level is such that the mineralized zones now occur relatively close to or at surface in this part of the belt.
-There is a thin layer of post mineralization volcanic cover and the basement rocks can be prospected through windows in the cover.
+There is a thin layer of post mineralization volcanic cover, and the basement rocks can be prospected through windows in the cover.
 A second critical criteria is the high sulphidation deposits occurring on the flank of volcanic domes.
 Two such volcanic domes have been identified on the property.
 There are four main target areas identified to date, all with disseminated gold mineralization, on the Carachapampa property.
 Recent trenching in the northeast target returned values of up to 20.9 grams per tonne gold in disseminated mineralization, not in veins.
 This area also features a well-defined IP anomaly (resistivity and chargeability) associated with the window of basement rocks that were sampled through the volcanic cover.

 Field mapping and rock sampling were carried out during the year ended December 31, 2022, towards the end of the South American winter and crews were successful in identifying well mineralized zones in outcrop at several locations on the project.
-A 2,000 metre drill program commenced in early 2023 to evaluate two target areas.
-The planned holes are short in length to test areas immediately below the outcrop samples.
+A 2,000-metre drill program commenced in February 2023 to evaluate two target areas the Central Zone Target, and the Northwest Target, where field mapping and sampling has highlighted the presence of high-grade gold and silver mineralization in outcrop over extensive areas.
+The prospect is located approximately 180 km northeast of the city of Copiapo, which is one of the main mining centers in Chile.
+Access to the area is excellent year-round and contains well maintained hard surface and paved roads, including a section of one of the international crossings into Argentina.
+Altitude on the property varies from 3,500 to 4,000 metres above sea level and the area can be worked all year.
+Drilling commenced on February 5, 2023 and the results of the program are detailed belowThe planned holes were short in length to test areas immediately below the outcrop samples.
 The project area is covered with a thin veneer of younger volcanics with few outcrop windows.
-The ongoing drill program is also designed to improve the understanding of the underlying geology and confirm the interpretation of controlling structures.
+The drill program was also designed to improve the understanding of the underlying geology and confirm the interpretation of controlling structures.

-On January 26, 2023, Halcones announced that diamond drilling was planned to commence on its Carachapampa Project (Figure 1) in Chile on February 1, 2023.
-Initially, 2,000 meters of drilling was budgeted to evaluate two target areas, the Central Zone Target, and the Northwest Target, where field mapping and sampling has highlighted the presence of high-grade gold and silver mineralization in outcrop over extensive areas.
-The prospect is located approximately 180 km northeast of the city of Copiapo, which is one of the main mining centers in Chile.
-Access to the area is excellent year round and contains well maintained hard surface and paved roads, including a section of one of the international crossings into Argentina.
-Altitude on the property varies from 3,500 to 4,000 masl and the area can be worked all year.

 Figure 1: Location map, Carachapampa Project in the Maricunga Belt.
 The key supporting attributes for the drilling are as follows: